SebastianRiosSanchez/SebastianRiosSanchez/README.md

-### <h2> Hi there 👋</h2>
+### <h2> Hi 👋</h2>
 <h3>I'm Sebastian 🌱</h3>
 Passionate about web development💻.
-Although my heart is more on the back side ❤️, I am not afraid to take risks and create interfaces that are user-friendly and intuitive.⚡
+Although my heart is on the Back-End side ❤️, I am not afraid to face challenges on the Front-End and create friendly and intuitive interfaces for users.⚡

-### 👨🏻‍💻 About Me
+### 👨🏻‍💻 About me

-💡 I like to explore new technologies and develop software solutions and quick hacks.\
+💡 I like to explore new technologies and develop agile and relevant solutions.\
-🎓 I'm currently studying Systems engineer.\
+🎓 I am currently a student in my last semester of Systems Engineering.\
-🔭 I’m currently working on strengthening my knowledge.
+🔭 I am strengthening my knowledge, studying on my own.

 ### 🛠 &nbsp;Tech Stack

 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;
 ![Node.js](https://img.shields.io/badge/-Node.js-05122A?style=flat&logo=node.js)&nbsp;